 - Schedule A Appointing Authority

-For detailed information about each of these hiring authorities, please visit http://www.fedshirevets.gov/.
+For detailed information about Federal hiring authorities for Veterans, please visit http://www.fedshirevets.gov/